Three Go-to-Market models to help you strategize, plan and deliver

 The ‘Deliver’ stage is where we can start putting together the most detailed type of GTM plan, allowing us to zoom in on all the specific elements we saw in the ‘Plan’ stage.

 It’s common practice to look at each channel in precise detail (separate plans for paid search, paid social, display etc.) so that those running the overall campaign have a clear view of exactly how each elements will be executed.
 This is important so that media and creative can be signed off and bought.

 The example below shows a paid search campaign, broken down into campaigns, ad groups and keyword recommendations.
 This will also incorporate expected impressions, clicks and results (e.g. conversions, % of video viewed etc. depending on the metric of success):

 Due to the specific level of information required, these types of detailed GTM plans are often produced exclusively by media agencies or in-house teams responsible for media spend but it’s useful to have knowledge and experience of this type of planning so you can discuss and integrate ideas and recommendations.

-An effective GTM plan will enable you to take a strategy or big idea and turn it into an action plan that highlights key details, including objectives, funnel stage (Reach, Act, Convert), content, channels and measures.
+An effective GTM plan will enable you to take a strategy or big idea and turn it into an action plan that highlights key details, including objectives, funnel stage (Reach, Act, Convert), content, channels, and measures.

-A GTM plan is where you transition from high-level thinking to a detailed roadmap that brings the campaign, product launch or programme to life.
+A GTM plan is where you transition from high-level thinking to a detailed roadmap that brings the campaign, product launch or program to life.
 While some plans will be very detailed, looking specifically at certain channels such as paid social, search or display, others can be used to support the wider strategy.
-However, the characteristic that all GTM plans share is the necessary level of detail to enables marketers to take action and make activity go live.
+However, the characteristic that all GTM plans share is the necessary level of detail to enables marketers to take action and make the activity go live.